GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 GMT supports plotting vectors in various forms.
-A vector is one of many symbols that may be plotted by :doc:`psxy` and :doc:`psxyz`, is the main feature in :doc:`grdvector`, and is indirectly used by other programs.
+A vector is one of many symbols that may be plotted by :doc:`psxy` and :doc:`plot3d`, is the main feature in :doc:`grdvector`, and is indirectly used by other programs.
 All vectors plotted by GMT consist of two separate
 parts: The vector line (controlled by the chosen pen attributes) and the